 I’m a 30-something former competitive skater turned journalist turned communications professional.
 I write for a living and ramble on the side through my blog.
-I used to live in Ontario until one day, I packed my life into my car and chased a 10-year dream to live on the west coast.
-Some days, it still feels surreal – except the days it’s raining.
-They feel very, very wet.

 In my spare time, I binge watch Netflix, run the seawall, relive the glory days via a recreational synchronized skating team, overindulge on sushi and try to find the motivation to finish my first book.